 - No power tools/machines can be used without at LEAST two (2) people in the shop.
 NO MACHINERY MAY BE USED WITHOUT PROPER INSTRUCTION OR KNOWLEDGE ON ITS USE.
 There are plenty of members who know how to use each piece of machinery.
 Let them teach you how to use it properly.

 - Wear safety glasses, ear protection, gloves, and/or additional forms of personal protective equipment as necessary.

-- Keep the tools organized.
-Return them in clean condition to their proper spot.
+- Keep the tools organized and return them in clean condition to their proper spot.